-Optimal hosting and leveraging a CND: Hosts aren’t created equally and this is most evident in the technology a host uses to store your site and deliver your site’s data to one of your users.
-Any host worth their salt will also have a CDN (content delivery network) which allows your site to distribute static access over a global network of servers which improves performance because your data has to travel shorter geographical distance to your end-user.
-We’re keeping this one brief because we wrote a lengthy article about this exact item here (link).
+Optimal hosting and leveraging a CND: Like themes, not all hosts are created equal.
+This is most evident in the technology a given host uses to store your site and deliver your site’s data to users.
+Any host worth their salt will also have a CDN (content delivery network).
+A CDN allows your site to distribute static access over a global network of servers.
+This improves performance since your data has to travel a shorter geographical distance to your end-user.